wolverian/minimal/README.md

 <img src="shot.png" width="682" height="682" alt="An example of minimal in action.">

 I recommend that you use a dark gray as black (ANSI color 0) in your terminal. #424242 works well.

+## License

+wtch is available under the ISC license.
+See the LICENSE file for more information.